-This school will be located in the village of Barbara, in Sierra Leone’s Port Loko District — an agricultural region where most families have an income of less than $2 per day.
+This school is located in the village of Barbara, in Sierra Leone’s Port Loko District — an agricultural region where most families have an income of less than $2 per day.

 In rural areas like this, more than 50% of males and 70% of females are illiterate.
 Most disabled children have never attended school.

-The Barbara community already has a school, but it’s nearing collapse.
-The building was built out of mud bricks and sticks by community members with little construction experience.
-Its foundation has been attacked by termites, and the classrooms are narrow, dark, and lacking furniture.
-Out of the 13 school teachers, only three are paid by the government, while the rest are supported by the villagers.
+Before the Acronis Cyber Foundation Program and GoDaddy Pro funded the construction of a new school in the village, the Barbara community already had a school, but it was nearing collapse.
+The building was constructed out of mud bricks and sticks by community members with little construction experience.
+Its foundation had been attacked by termites, and the classrooms were narrow, dark, and lacking furniture.
+Out of the 13 school teachers, only three were paid by the government, while the rest were supported by the villagers.

-The new school building will be designed to let in plenty of natural light, with a roof designed to let in fresh air and cool the rooms.
-It will have amenities to support disabled children, and locals will be able to take an active role in the construction process as laborers.
+In 2022, construction of the new school building began.
+The new school is designed to let in plenty of natural light, with a roof designed to let in fresh air and cool the rooms.
+It has amenities to support disabled children, and locals took an active role in the construction process as laborers.

-This new building will put Barbara’s school into the focus of the Ministry of Education, hopefully increasing the number of teachers receiving a government salary and easing the economic burden for the community.
+This new building will put Barbara’s school in the focus of the Ministry of Education, hopefully increasing the number of teachers receiving a government salary and easing the economic burden for the community.